 - Lack the technical expertise to keep pace in the fast-moving health IT marketplace

 - Don’t have the financial resources to continue to invest in their technology

 We advise that providers distance themselves from vendors that have had difficulties meeting these deadlines which have been met by other EHR vendors.
-Before you commit to any EHR vendor, make sure to do a fair comparison of all features.

-Integrated medical billing software, coding and EHR preferred
+Integrated medical billing software and EHR preferred

 The survey also found that 40 percent of respondents prefer practice management software with an integrated EHR .
 We certainly agree with this philosophy; while some practices have successfully used separate EHR software and practice management software, in general we have found that using separate software introduces complexities that the average practice is not equipped to handle.
 In addition, trying to get two or more different software systems to fluidly communicate invites problems that result in finger pointing between vendors and frustration for the practice.

 Finally, the survey showed that among respondents who expressed a preference, 88 percent preferred web-based practice management software to server-based systems.
 In fact, the author of the survey noted that “I’ve conducted a number of analyses among medical software buyers; looking at practice management software buyers exclusively was the first time I’ve seen a recurring theme of practices calling out their current on-premise set-up as a pain point.”